ga-adi-macaron/Course-Materials/lessons/workflow-and-dev-tools/git-github-lesson/readme.md

 #### Can you use git without GitHub?

-> Instructor Note: Explain the differences between 'remote' and 'local'.

 Git is a software that enables version control on local folders on your machine.
 GitHub is a place to host your Git repositories, remotely.
 You can certainly have local files, that are using Git, that are not sent to or stored on GitHub.

 Read [this](http://stackoverflow.com/questions/11816424/understanding-the-basics-of-git-and-github) when you have time!

-> Check: Describe how remote files compare to local files.
-Describe how Git compares to GitHub.

 ## Demo: Why is Git tricky to understand?
 (15 mins)